 After soaking the cashews, making this cashew crema really couldn't be easier.
 Just add the soaked cashews, fresh cilantro, lime juice, garlic powder, salt, and water to a blender and blend until smooth.

-I prefer my crema a little thicker so I only used 6 Tbsp water, but for a thinner sauce that can be drizzled you can use up to 8 Tbsp of water.
+I prefer my crema a little thicker so I only used 6 tablespoon water, but for a thinner sauce that can be drizzled you can use up to 8 tablespoon of water.

 Make the avocado smash